Spinal Cord Injury

 Most of my body was still in the water, with my head and shoulders on the sandbar.
 I could feel the water begin to lap at my shoulders.
 “Hey Andy, is the tide coming in or going out?”
 I asked.
 “It’s coming in” he replied.
 I knew that the sand bar was only slightly above sea level.
 There was no way my three companions could lift me back into the boat.
-“We have got to get help”, Andy said, “there’s no way I can lift him up and this sand bar will be under water before long.”
+“We have got to get help”, Andy said, “there’s no way I can lift him up and this sand bar will be underwater before long.”

-Andy and Diane grabbed the sail from the boat and folded it in the shape of a V, apparently this is widely recognised in boating circles as a distress flag.
+Andy and Dianne grabbed the sail from the boat and folded it in the shape of a V. This is widely recognised in boating circles as a distress flag.
 They climbed aboard the boat and held it aloft and attempted to wave down any other boats in the area.
 By this stage I could feel the water lapping at my face again.
 Jenny sat beside me to stop the water splashing into my face.
 My eyes were now burning, from a combination of the salt water and the hot sun shining brightly into my face.

 Many boats just passed on by, oblivious to our situation, but a local man Barry O’Brien who was out fishing with his son, saw us and came to our aid.
 Together with Andy and the girls they lifted my body back onto the boat from which I had so foolishly dived a couple of hours earlier.
 As we made our way back to the jetty Barry had gone ahead of us to arrange an ambulance.